 - The decision prompted the company to enter settlement talks in nearly 400 pending state and federal lawsuits.

 In addition to the $3 million verdict awarded to Mrs. Bookout and the Schwarz family, the jury found that Toyota acted in “reckless disregard of the rights” of the plaintiffs and that punitive damages were warranted in this case.
 Before the case proceeded to the punitive damages state, Toyota’s attorneys requested a settlement.
 The case was resolved for a confidential amount.

 For his involvement in this Landmark case, our Senior Partner, Paul Martin was nominated for Public Justice’s Trial Lawyer of the Year Award.
 Each year, Public Justice presents its Trial Lawyer of the Year Award to the attorney(s) who made the greatest contribution to the public interest within the past year by trying or settling a precedent-setting, socially significant case.

 Putting Our Clients’ Best Interests First

-Our clients’ best interests are always paramount for our Oklahoma personal injury attorneys.
+Our clients’ best interests are always paramount for our Oklahoma Toyota case attorneys.
 In the Toyota case and all injury cases, we are dedicated to providing the best legal representation for every client.
 Our attorneys have more than 100 years of collective experience and we know who to contact for each case that comes to our firm.